mwouts/flocon/README.en.md

 # How about moving to 3D?

-The 2D Koch Flake is super cool ... are you curious to see what it looks like in 3D?
+The 2D Koch snowflake is super cool ... are you curious to see what it looks like in 3D?

 ## The Tetrahedron